kv-orm/core/README.md

 An Entity is an object which stores data about something e.g. an Author.
 The Entity decorator takes a datastore to save the Entity instances into.

-Optionally, you can also pass in a `key` to the decorator, to rename the value in the datastore.
+Optionally, you can also pass in a `key` to the decorator, to rename the key name in the datastore.

 You can initialize a new instance of the Entity as normal.